mnalis/android-wifi-upgrade/README.md

 * warn for all unhandled key/value pairs (or even better, handle them correctly)

-* add options to select 'WAPI' (`$AllowedProtocols`) and `$ConfigKey` formats, instead of using different git branches
+* add options to select 'WAPI' (`$AllowedProtocols`) and `$ConfigKey` formats, instead of using different git branches (need to fix `make check` too then)

 * FIXMEs in code